-Jesus told them to take up their cross and follow him.
+Jesus told his disciples to take up their cross and follow him.
 (Matthew 16:24b) What a statement!
-In our Harmony of the Gospels study on Tuesday's, we've noted it is possible an occupied cross or two was visible to the disciples as they heard Jesus speak those words.
+It is possible an occupied cross or two was visible to the disciples as they heard Jesus speak those words.
 He could have been pointing at one as he said it.
 Crosses and crucifixions were part of life throughout Galilee, Samaria, and Judea.
 They were grotesque and terrifying.
 Jesus said to take one up and follow him.